Skip to content

 • by

-JavaScript static keyword is used to define a static method or property for a class, or a class static initialization block.
+The JavaScript static keyword defines a static method or property for a class, or a class static initialization block.
 The static methods and properties can be called directly from the class.
 They don’t need class instances.

 static methodName() { /* ... */ }